V-Sekai/manuals/decisions/ai-assisted-proposal-style-guide.md

 ## The Road Not Taken

-Alternative approaches such as manual editing or using different AI models were considered but ultimately deemed less efficient or effective.
+Alternative approaches, such as manual editing or using different AI models, were considered but ultimately deemed less efficient or effective.

 ## The Infrequent Use Case